Satwik-Singh-42/Server-Hosting-Guide/README.md

 # Server-Hosting-Guide
 This is a guide with help of which you can create a free server hosting on github as well as gitpod.
 The server hosting will be installed with pterodactyl panel.
-# For any help dm "soulgrandmc" on discord
+# For any help dm "soulgrandmc" on discord or use issue tab of this repository
 # command for panel setup

 mkdir pterodactyl